Skip to content

 Do I need all three products?

 No. Each works independently.
 Many organisations start with Sales Cloud V2 only, or Commerce Cloud only.
-The case for multiple products is strongest when your sales, service, and commerce teams need to share customer context — which is most mid-market and enterprise B2B companies.
+The case for multiple products is strongest when your sales, service, and commerce teams need to share customer context.
+That’s most mid-market and enterprise B2B companies, but not everyone.
+Start where the pain is.

 Can I integrate SAP CX products with non-SAP systems?

 Yes.
-SAP BTP Integration Suite supports any system with REST APIs or OData endpoints.
-Common integrations include Salesforce (when partially replacing), Microsoft 365, marketing automation platforms, and third-party ERP systems.
-SAP-to-SAP integrations are faster to set up because pre-built packages exist.
+BTP Integration Suite supports any system with REST APIs or OData endpoints.
+Common integrations include Salesforce (when you’re partially replacing it), Microsoft 365, marketing automation platforms, and third-party ERP systems.
+SAP-to-SAP integrations are faster to set up because pre-built packages exist, but we’ve connected to plenty of non-SAP systems too.

 How much does a multi-product implementation cost?